-If the underwriters exercise in full their option to purchase additional common stock in this offering, the as adjusted net tangible book value after the offering would be US\$[] per share, the increase in net tangible book value to existing stockholders would be US\$[] per share, and the dilution to new investors would be US\$[] per share, in each case assuming an initial public offering price of US\$[] per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+If the underwriters exercise in full their option to purchase additional common stock in this offering, the as adjusted net tangible book value after the offering would be US\$0.32 per share, the increase in net tangible book value to existing stockholders would be US\$0.23 per share, and the dilution to new investors would be US\$4.68 per share, in each case at the initial public offering price of US\$5.00 per share.

-The following table summarizes, on a pro forma basis as of December 31, 2022, the differences between the existing stockholders and the new investors with respect to the number of common stock purchased from us in this offering, the total consideration paid and the average price per share paid at the assumed initial public offering price of US\$[] per share, the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated underwriting discounts, non-accountable expense allowance and estimated offering expenses.
+The following table summarizes, on a pro forma basis as of June 30, 2023, the differences between the existing stockholders and the new investors with respect to the number of common stock purchased from us in this offering, the total consideration paid and the average price per share paid at the initial public offering price of US\$5.00 per share, before deducting estimated underwriting discounts, non-accountable expense allowance and estimated offering expenses.
 The total number of shares of common stock does not include shares of common stock issuable upon the exercise of the over-allotment option granted to the underwriters.